What are the principles of Good Digital Healthcare Design?

 Design with the Context of Use in Mind

 The term “context of use” is commonly used in user experience design to reflect the holistic experience that needs to be considered while designing digital health solutions.
 The context of use refers to the environment where the application is used.
-For example, designing applications displayed in public places (i.e. ATMs) is different from personal mobile applications as it needs to consider a higher level of security considerations and a more comprehensive accessibility range of users with disabilities.
+For example, designing applications displayed in public places (i.e. ATMs) is different from personal mobile applications as it needs to consider a higher level of security considerations and a more comprehensive accessibility range for users with disabilities.

-In healthcare, the context of use takes an even more in-depth approach putting into mind patients’ ability to use the intervention, the place where the application is used, and the surrounding environment.
+In healthcare, the context of use takes an even more in-depth approach, putting into mind patients’ ability to use the intervention, the place where the application is used, and the surrounding environment.
 This consideration of the context of use cannot be achieved without contextual inquiry, in which the UX researchers investigate the environment that will surround patients when using the digital health solution.
-This field research can use various methods such as interviews, focus groups, observation, card sorting, shadowing and think aloud.
+This field research can use various methods such as interviews, focus groups, observation, card sorting, shadowing and think-aloud.

 Conclusion

-In addition to the adoption of evidence-based design, the focus of the patients should extend to not only focus on their needs but also build a free information concordance communication between clinicians and patients.
+In addition to the adoption of evidence-based design, the focus of the patients should not only focus on their needs but also build a free information concordance communication between clinicians and patients.
 The third aspect considers the magnitude of patient adherence and its impact on patient adherence, especially for chronic and self-administered diseases.
 Extending patients themselves to consider the surrounding environment is another aspect of a reliable digital health solution.
 Qualitative contextual inquiry research should support this extension to the context of use.

 Overall, a good digital health solution should consider integrating with the current evidence-based science and extending patient’s needs to consider communication and adherence needs.